CogStack/ocr-service/README.md

 ```
   cogstacksystems/cogstack-ocr-service:latest            - ENGLISH ONLY
-  cogstacksystems/cogstack-ocr-service-multilang:latest  - MULTILANGUAGE SUPPORT (lat, es, fr, nl, etc.)
 ```

-Check the [Dockerfile_multilang](./Dockerfile_multilang) for supported languages.

 # Available models

 Currently, only TESERRACT models are supported.
-As described above, you must use the multilang docker image if you want to load and use models for other languages.
 You can load models by setting the `OCR_SERVICE_TESSERACT_LANG` variable, you can load multiple models at the same time, example: English + Latin + French `OCR_SERVICE_TESSERACT_LANG=eng+lat+fra`.

 <b>For perfomrance reasons it is recommended that you load only one model at a time, as processing time will increase slightly per model loaded.</b>